Skip to main content

 Innenansicht BHWK Stonsdorf_Martin Heimann

-Martin Heimann, Head of Sales for Decentralized Energy Systems at Kraftanlagen Energies & Services SE, and Steffen Blohm, Presetter at Kraftanlagen Energies & Services SE, at the Stonsdorf CHP plant
+Martin Heimann, Head of Sales Decentralized Energy Systems at Kraftanlagen Energies & Services SE, and Steffen Blohm, erector at Kraftanlagen Energies & Services SE, at the Stonsdorf CHP plant © Cyril Abad

 Previously, with similarly extensive conversion measures, Kraftanlagen had modernised the CHP systems operated by Norderstedt Stadtwerke at its Buchenweg and Nord sites.
 Taking the Buchenweg site as an example, a heat pump is supplied from the engine exhaust gas.
 This has increased the overall efficiency rating of the CHP plant (here too) to 106 per cent (thermal: 68.9 percent, electrical: 37.6 percent).
 Here too, measures were taken to achieve two objectives.
 These were to increase efficiency while at the same time reducing CO2emissions.
 The town of Norderstedt is pursuing ambitious targets, in relation to both the ‘electricity transition’ and the ‘heating transition’.
 The town now operates three CHP plants and refurbishment of these is a key element in achieving these targets: the addition of heat pumps has increased the efficiency ratings at all three locations.